Question 78·Hard·Rhetorical Synthesis

 Identify the writing goal

-The question says the student wants to emphasize how much more closely teens in the United States approach their recommended caffeine limit than adults do.
+The student’s goal is to emphasize that teens in the United States are closer to their recommended caffeine limit than adults are.